ipolyzos/java-vector-api-playground/README.md

 *NOTE:*

-_Please note that the `ressults` directory is ignored from git as it is auto-generated, also lost with cleanup)._
+_Please note that the `results` directory is ignored from git as it is auto-generated, also lost with cleanup)._

 ## Prerequisites